 From Allman Arena, Stratford, follow the Stratford Side Trail east to km 1.6.
 Total = 4.4 km one way.
 (Sebben Bridge is on Rd 111).
 Refer to Stratford Side Trail Map & text on its back.
-Landowner Mr. B. Sebben indicates that the Avon River was straightened 50+ years ago and now resembles a canal along his property; but flood waters sometimes make it over to where the river used to be.
+Landowner Mr. B. Sebben indicates that the Avon River was straightened 50+ years ago and now resembles a canal along with his property, but floodwaters sometimes make it over to where the river used to be.

 5. St. John’s Wood, West Stratford

-The sign is located at 43.368118, -81.002123 south west or left of the entrance to the Perth County Health Unit, 653 West Gore St, Stratford.
+The sign is located at 43.368118, -81.002123 southwest or left of the entrance to the Perth County Health Unit, 653 West Gore St, Stratford.
 Park in one of the seven visitor spots.
 This coniferous woodlot was set up in 1991 by members of the St John Church initiated by Sue Bonisteel and Frank Lesley as a conservation project.
-There is no blazed trail but the woodlot is connected to the trails in the T. J. Dolan Natural Area.
+There is no blazed trail, but the woodlot is connected to the T. J. Dolan Natural Area trails.

 6. Grand Trunk Trail, St. Marys

 This is a linear hike (3.5 km) along the old rail trail, including the Grand Trunk bridge that spans the Thames River.
 The eastern end of this trail is at the old Junction Railway Station on Glass Street [coordinates 43.272261,-81.132033].
 See this website for a pdf view of the hiking trails in St. Marys,

 7. Wildwood Lake Trail, Wildwood C.A.